Social Skills Groups

 Middle School & Teen Social Skills Group

 Group is held on Wednesdays at 4:00 and focuses on middle and high school social skills such as conversation skills (e.g., initiating, maintaining, ending conversation and changing topics appropriately), types of friendships, perspective taking, text and conversation etiquette, appropriate body language, sarcasm/tone of voice.

 Young Adult "Guys' Group"

 Our Guys' Group is a social and communication group that has been running for over ten years!
-The group is run by two speech-language pathologists and current members range in age from late teens to early twenties.
+The group is run by two speech-language pathologists and current members range in age from early to late twenties.
 The group is designed to boost expressive language (e.g., sentence length, vocabulary use) and back-and-forth conversational skills including use of eye contact, appropriate comments, appropriate body language, and topic maintenance.
 The group also covers a variety of topics including public versus private behaviors/settings, meeting new people, phone and text etiquette, and problem-solving in emergency and non-emergency situations.
-At the end of each semester, Guys' Group has a pizza outing where members can practice additional real-world skills such as appropriate restaurant behavior, ordering food/drinks, and using good manners.
+At the end of each semester, Guys' Group has a dinner outing where members can practice additional real-world skills such as appropriate restaurant behavior, ordering food/drinks, and using good manners.
 We are always open to considering new members (young women included!) who may be a great fit!